 Nearest Tube: Oxford Circus

 One of the best haunts if you’re looking for something quick and clean centrally, Golden Union is a bit of a Soho gem.
 It may be retro in feel, but the concept is most definitely forward-thinking with beer-battered, sustainable fish the catch of the day.
 Importantly, they also change their oil up to eight times a week, to ensure the freshest, tastiest dishes.
-They also serve up some sensational homemade pies and fishcakes if you want to change things up a little.
+They serve up some sensational homemade pies and fishcakes too if you want to change things up a little.

 Location: 149-151 Central Street, EC1V 8AP.